Carnage in Kabul adds to US challenges in Afghanistan

 The United States is not getting much help from the international community either.
 Allies have less than 3,000 troops on the ground in Afghanistan.
 In 2011, the United States and its partners had some 130,000 troops in Afghanistan.
 The United States is also at odds with Russia on Afghanistan (as on so much else).
 The top US general in Afghanistan said in April last year he was "not refuting" reports that Russia was providing weapons to the Taliban.
 Russia has denied providing the Taliban with arms.
 In turn, Russian Foreign Minister Sergey Lavrov has described the US reliance on force as a "dead end."

-Lies And deceit
+Lies and deceit

-After the 9/11 attacks, no one heard the "with us or with the terrorists" warning uttered by President George W. Bush more loudly than Pakistan, whose military leader, General Pervez Musharraf, quickly allowed the United States to use Pakistani territory to oust the Taliban.
+After the 9/11 attacks, no one heard the "with us or with the terrorists" warning uttered by President George W. Bush more loudly than Pakistan, whose military leader, Gen. Pervez Musharraf, quickly allowed the United States to use Pakistani territory to oust the Taliban.

 Since then, Pakistani cooperation in the battle against extremist groups has ebbed and flowed.
 Rarely has the relationship been as bad as it is now.
 The United States has held back $255 million in military assistance.
 In his first tweet of 2018, President Trump said: "The United States has foolishly given Pakistan more than 33 billion dollars in aid over the last 15 years and they have given us nothing in return but lies & deceit."
 Pakistan's Defense Ministry shot back that after 16 years of military and intelligence cooperation, the United States has "given us nothing but invective & mistrust."